 To ensure that the resulting file name is valid, exiffile will replace any illegal characters with a dash "-".
-You can change this substitution character to a different character using the /c option.
-Characters that are invalid in a file name are /:?/"<>
+You can change this substitution character to a different character using the -c option.
+The only character that is illegal in a file name is '/'

-If you specify the /s option, exiffile will also replace any space characters in the file name with the substitution character.
+If you specify the -s option, exiffile will also replace any space characters in the file name with the substitution character.